 His research focuses on instructed adult second language acquisition with specific interest in curricular models that support the longitudinal nature of second language development.
 This research interest poses a formidable challenge for applied linguists working in collegiate foreign language departments in the United States because of the well-documented bifurcation between so-called language courses at the lower levels and so-called content courses at the upper levels.
-Overcoming this departmental division has served as the impetus for much of Dr. Maxim¿s research.
-His forthcoming co-written monograph, Realizing Advanced L2 Writing Development in Collegiate Education: Curricular Design, Pedagogy, Assessment, documents the potential for the longitudinal development of foreign language learners' writing abilities when a coherent curricular framework is in place.
+Overcoming this departmental division has served as the impetus for much of Dr. Maxim's research.
+His jointly written monograph, Realizing Advanced L2 Writing Development in Collegiate Education: Curricular Design, Pedagogy, Assessment, documents the potential for the longitudinal development of foreign language learners' writing abilities when a coherent curricular framework is in place.
 For the past three years he and his departmental colleagues at Emory have been working on implementing just such a curriculum in their undergraduate program.
-Recognizing that effective curricula do not happen on their own, Dr. Maxim is also interested in foreign language teacher education and is currently editing a volume on graduate student teacher education at the college level.
+Recognizing that effective curricula do not happen on their own, Dr. Maxim is also interested in foreign language teacher education and recently edited a volume on graduate student teacher education at the college level.

 Dr. Maxim teaches happily all levels of German as well as courses in applied linguistics.
 For the past couple of years he has focused his attention on the first two years of instruction in order to monitor the implementation of the completely revised courses at those levels.